How to Research a Stock With AI

 Which AI is best for stock research?

-There is no single best one.
-ChatGPT and Claude are strong at explaining a business and reasoning through a thesis, Perplexity is useful for cited answers with sources you can click, and a connected assistant like Walnut can reason over your real holdings.
+There is no single best one; match the tool to the step.
+ChatGPT and Claude are strong at explaining a business and reasoning through a thesis, Perplexity is useful for cited answers with sources you can click, and AlphaSense, Koyfin, and FinChat search filings and financial data at professional depth.
+Danelfin adds an AI stock score and Magnifi is a chat-first idea feed.
+A connected assistant like Walnut reasons over your real holdings.
 Most people use a general assistant to learn and a cited or connected tool to check specifics.
-Match the tool to the step you are on.

 Is it safe to trust AI stock analysis?